neozgl/qandaplatform/README.md

+- This project is created from https://www.youtube.com/@dilrubakose spring boot course videos.
 # QuestApp

 **QuestApp** is a Java-based web application designed as a platform where users can engage in discussions, share content, and manage posts.
 It functions similarly to a forum or blog, providing a user-friendly interface for interaction and content management.